MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 <!-- ![Water Caustics](https://upload.wikimedia.org/wikipedia/commons/e/ea/Great_Barracuda%2C_corals%2C_sea_urchin_and_Caustic_%28optics%29_in_Kona%2C_Hawaii_2009.jpg) -->
 ![Water Caustics](https://courses.cs.ut.ee/MTAT.03.015/2017_fall/uploads/Main/pattern.jpg)

-The reason my acrylic square can project an image is because I've embedded just the right amount of concavity and convexity into the surface so that the refracted light forms a caustic image.
+The reason my acrylic square can project an image is because I've distributed just the right amount of concavity and convexity into the surface so that the refracted light forms a caustic image.

 To gain some intuition for how it is done, consider a traditional convex lens: